ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

   teleconference, and/or the email to announce the vote can be sent out without requiring a second teleconference on this topic.

-## Expedited Process

-However, in some rare cases where time is of the essence and the topic is expected to be uncontroversial, the IAB chair can choose to follow an expedited process where votes are open and sent via email:

-- The chair emails the list of voting members to announce the Expedited Process.

-- Any voting member can veto the use of the Expedited Process and request the Normal Process be followed.

-- The Expedited Process allows voting members to immediately start voting by email in response to the chair's email.

-- The completion of the Expedited Process depends on the importance of the vote, and the external time pressure that it is in response to:

-    - IESG slate confirmations always require a response from all voting members.

-    - If the external deadline is almost reached (e.g., a letter that the IAB is considering co-signing is being published with or without the IAB's signature at a certain date), then the IAB chair can call the vote complete if both (a) the vote has enough votes that it would pass if all remaining votes were dissents (b) the IAB is very confident that the vote is uncontroversial and confidently expects missing votes to be affirmative.

 ## Alternative Process

 The IAB can use an alternative voting process.
 In order to do that, the IAB